 Aidan Sharpe Honors Comp I Dr. Howell March 24, 2022

 Climate Control!
-How Air Conditioners can Save the World
+How Air Conditioners Can Save the World

 There is a class of chemicals that has the potential to both dramatically combat global warming and make it several times worse.
 They are abundant in homes, and in some cases can make it seem like they cheat the laws of physics.
 They are called refrigerants, and usually include types of hydrofluorocarbons (HFCs).
-One of the most effective, the one that seems to be leading the charge, is R-134a also referred to as HFC-134a.
+One of the most effective, the one that seems to be leading the charge, is R-134a, also referred to as HFC-134a.
 As the name suggests, refrigerants are used to refrigerate.
 Unfortunately, nearly all refrigerants are potent greenhouse gasses – a sort of carcinogen for the atmosphere.
 In the case of refrigerants, most of which are several times more potent than carbon dioxide, if not handled properly, they can wreak havoc on the atmosphere.
 Fortunately, they have incredible redeeming qualities that are being exploited when it comes to heating and cooling.
 According to Heat Pumps: The Future of Home Heating by Technology Connections (2021), what makes refrigerants special is an “easy to manipulate boiling point” (4:23).
 The difference between a net positive and a net negative reaction to refrigerants is not if we decide to use them, but how we exploit their benefits and mitigate their greenhouse effect.
 By encouraging the transition towards heat pumps as a means of heating and cooling buildings, and by developing the necessary infrastructure to process disposed of refrigerant-using devices, we have the power of indoor and outdoor climate control.
 In doing so, we will be able to increase our reliance on the high efficiency of refrigerants without increasing the amount released into the atmosphere.

 Like natural gas, refrigerants are extremely useful chemicals that must be handled with care to mitigate air pollution.
 Many natural gas plants are being fitted with on-site carbon sequestering systems.
 Unfortunately, there is currently no analogous infrastructure for managing refrigerants.
 According to Global emissions of refrigerants HCFC-22 and HFC-134a: Unforeseen seasonal contribution, refrigerant emissions have been on the rise on a year-over-year metric.
 Furthermore, “recent seasonal emission patterns [show] that summertime emissions of HCFC-22 and HFC-134a are two to three times higher than wintertime emissions” (Xiang et al., 2014, p.
 2).
 Fortunately, the emissions are manageable, and solutions have been proposed by the authors.